Opsoh/opsoh-privacy/README.md

 Any files, documents, or images you use in OpsOh apps remain on your device and are never uploaded to external servers.

+Some apps may request access to device features such as Photos or Files solely to perform user-requested actions.

 This Privacy Policy applies to all apps published by OpsOh.
 This policy may be updated from time to time.
 Continued use of our apps constitutes acceptance of the updated policy.